Optimizing LLM Inference: Fluid-Guided Online Scheduling with Memory Constraints: Extensions

 \subsection{Segment Design}

-When LLM systems handle hundreds of distinct output lengths (e.g., $m=500$ in the LMSYS dataset~\cite{zheng2023lmsys}), maintaining individual thresholds for each type becomes impractical: the algorithm must track queue lengths separately for every output length, increasing memory overhead and implementation complexity.
+When LLM systems handle many distinct output lengths, maintaining individual thresholds for each type becomes impractical: the algorithm must track queue lengths separately for every output length, increasing memory overhead and implementation complexity.
 The \textbf{segment-wise design} addresses this by grouping similar output lengths into $L \leq m$ segments, where each segment $k$ aggregates types with comparable decode lengths.
-This reduces algorithmic complexity from $O(m)$ to $O(L)$ while preserving asymptotic optimality—prompts still classify themselves on-the-fly, but now at segment boundaries rather than individual type boundaries.
+This reduces algorithmic complexity from $O(m)$ to $O(L)$ while preserving the threshold logic: prompts still classify themselves on the fly, but now at segment boundaries rather than individual type boundaries.